Where is the signal in tokenization space?: Hardness

 Finally, we define the LLM conditional probability distribution as follows.

 Here, $\satclause(k, \tokens)$ is a predicate representing the satisfaction of the $k^{\text{th}}$ CNF clause.
 In particular, there is a straightforward bijection between valid tokenizations and instantiations of the CNF variables, by setting $\variable_i := (\token_{2i} = ``a")$.
-Then the $k^{\text{th}}$ clause is satisfied iff the literals appearing in the clause have the appropriate sign, i.e.:
+Then the $k^{\text{th}}$ clause is satisfied iff at least one literal is satisfied, i.e.: